freefrancisco/freefrancisco/README.md

 Welcome to Francisco's Github of pleasure and sin!

 This is where I play around with technology that I find interesting.
-Right now that is mostly Haskell, web3, machine learning, and Julia.
+Right now that is mostly Haskell, bitcoin, web3, machine learning, and Julia.

 <!--
 **freefrancisco/freefrancisco** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.